templebay33/brimstone_reference/lore.md

 ## Hero Classes
 These Hero Class descriptions help flesh out a better narrative picture of their roles within the setting of Shadows of Brimstone.

+### Assassin
+Infamous for their stealth and deadly skills, the Ninja Assassins of Feudal Japan were not honorable warriors with social standing like the Samurai, or traveling protectors like the Yamabushi Monks.
+They were outlaws and killers, operating on their own code of ethics.
+Masters of martial arts and an array of exotic weaponry, the Ninja could complete their deadly missions of sabotage, espionage, and death, and be gone without leaving a trace!

+The Ninja Assassin is the most deadly fighter in the game, but they are also the most fragile.
+Masters of movement and stealth, they have the ability to freely traverse the board, getting into the best position to strike, and cutting down their targets with ruthless efficiency.
+Just don't let yourself get cornered.

+### Enforcer
+Enforcers are low level thugs within the organized criminal underground operating throughout Feudal Japan.
+Tattooing their bodies all over with elaborate ink, these outlaws make their living doing the dirty work of higher ups in their organization.
+Though they work outside the law, living a lavish lifestyle, they still operate on a code of honor that can require harsh penalties for failing in their tasks.

+The Enforcer is a tough hand-to-hand fighter with a High Pain Threshold that allows him to limit the Damage that he takes from more dangerous Enemies.
+He is also adept at Scavenging and shaking down lesser Enemies for Gold as he mercilessly beats them with his club.
 ### Valkyrie Shield Maiden
 Riding down from the sky on a winged steed, the death dealing Valkyrie is a warrior maiden in the service of Odin himself, the god of war!
 Though their numbers are few next to the hordes of beasts and demons that have overrun the land now tainted by the void energies of the Dark Stone, the Valkyries have come to help defend the lands of mortal men from the encroaching Darkness.